Polyglot or Not? Measuring Multilingual Encyclopedic Knowledge in Foundation Models: Appendix

 \subsection{Reproducibility}

-Supporting \href{https://github.com/daniel-furman/Polyglot-or-Not}{code} and \href{https://huggingface.co/datasets/Polyglot-or-Not/Fact-Completion}{data} are openly released on github.com and huggingface.co, respectively.\\ \\ Models were loaded and run using Transformers\footnote{\href{https://github.com/huggingface/transformers}{https://github.com/huggingface/transformers}} and BitsandBytes\footnote{\href{https://github.com/TimDettmers/bitsandbytes}{https://github.com/TimDettmers/bitsandbytes}}.
-See the \nameref{sssec:model-prec} section of the Appendix for more details.
-Subsequent steps of the \textbf{Polyglot or Not} test were executed with PyTorch\footnote{\href{https://github.com/pytorch/pytorch}{https://github.com/pytorch/pytorch}}.\\ \\ In regards to compute resources, the experiments were run on workstations with a single NVIDIA GPU.
-Specifically, an A100 40GB was used for larger models (those possessing >15B parameters, approximately) while a Tesla T4 15GB was used for smaller ones.
+Supporting \href{https://github.com/daniel-furman/Polyglot-or-Not}{code} and \href{https://huggingface.co/datasets/Polyglot-or-Not/Fact-Completion}{data} are openly released on GitHub and Hugging Face, respectively.
+Text generation was conducted with the \texttt{transformers}\footnote{\href{https://github.com/huggingface/transformers}{https://github.com/huggingface/transformers}} and \texttt{bitsandbytes}\footnote{\href{https://github.com/TimDettmers/bitsandbytes}{https://github.com/TimDettmers/bitsandbytes}} packages (see \nameref{sssec:model-prec} below for details).
+Subsequent steps of the \textbf{Polyglot or Not?} test were executed with the \texttt{pytorch}\footnote{\href{https://github.com/pytorch/pytorch}{https://github.com/pytorch/pytorch}} package.
+In regards to compute resources, the experiments were performed on workstations equipped with various Nvidia GPUs.
+We employed 1x H100 (80 GB PCIe) for larger models (e.g., LLaMA-65B), 1x A100 (40 GB SXM4) for medium-sized models (e.g., LLaMA-33B), and 1x T4 (15 GB) for smaller models (e.g., LLaMA-13b/7b).